Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-07-Implement-DLP-Browser-Extensions .md

 In this lab, you'll be implementing the Microsoft Purview extension for Google Chrome in a controlled lab environment to secure the data.
 The primary objective is to fortify the data security measures, particularly by safeguarding against the uploading of data from unauthorized or unapproved browsers.

-**Note**: Edge is not needed for DLP policy to apply to Edge.
-"The Microsoft Purview Extension is able to provide existing Endpoint DLP capabilities to non-native applications."
+>**Note**: Edge is not needed for the DLP policy to apply to Edge.
+"The Microsoft Purview Extension can provide existing Endpoint DLP capabilities to non-native applications."
 Edge is native.

 ## Lab objectives

 In this lab, you will complete the following tasks:

-+ Task 1 : Prerequisites
++ Task 1: Prerequisites
-+ Task 2 : Create a Data Loss Prevention policy
++ Task 2: Create a Data Loss Prevention policy
-+ Task 3 : Updating Endpoint settings
++ Task 3: Updating Endpoint settings
-+ Task 4 : Test the Extension
++ Task 4: Test the Extension

 ## Estimated timing: 120 minutes